jiansheng-gt/lifesg-topic-model-poc/service-bundle-processor/README.md

 npm run scrape
 ```

 2. Run embedding generator.
 Output will be in `data/embeddings.json`.
-This is the variant data that can be copied into mol-personalise DB.
+This json should be copied into mol-personalise scripts to generate the payload.

 ```
 npm run embedding:generate